-Equitable Division of Marital Property
+Equitable Division of Marital Property in Georgia

 Unlike other states, Georgia is not a community property state where everything acquired in the marriage is split 50/50.
 Under Georgia domestic relations laws, marital assets and debts are fairly divided based on the equitable distribution of assets standard.